Chess Programs for Students

 - Psychology—Your pattern of thinking and your opponents thus enabling you to predict behavioral patterns on and off the chessboard.

 The PhD method takes longer to teach it decreases the learning curve and dismisses bad habits developed in beginner game play.
-Thus through the MST PhD method students see the big picture from the start.
-Students then progress beyond the beginner level based on consistent utilization of the MST PhD program in game play.
+Thus through the Master PhD method students see the big picture from the start.
+Students then progress beyond the beginner level based on consistent utilization of the Master PhD program in game play.

 Beginner in chess is one who loses a piece (knight or bishop) or more every game.
 Basically their rating strength is 0-500.